-Violinist and Northern California native Andrea Segar has recently joined the Lydian String Quartet as first violinist and Brandeis University as Associate Professor of the Practice.
+Violinist and Northern California native Andrea Segar joined the Lydian String Quartet as first violinist and Brandeis University as Associate Professor of the Practice in 2016.

 As a soloist, Andrea has appeared with numerous ensembles across the country, including the Oklahoma City Philharmonic, Portland Symphony, Arizona Musicfest Orchestra, Oakland-East Bay Symphony, ProArt Symphony, and the New England Conservatory Bach Ensemble, in venues such as the Kennedy Center in Washington D.C. and Jordan Hall in Boston.
 She also has appeared in recital in the US, UK and Mexico.
 Andrea recently developed a recital project focused on the far-ranging violin and piano music of the early 20th century, titled “The Decade Project,” at the Maybeck Studio.

 Andrea received her undergraduate and Master of Music degrees with Honors from the New England Conservatory of Music, where she served as the teaching assistant to Donald Weilerstein.
 She has served on the faculty of the New England Conservatory Preparatory School and the Music@Menlo program.
 Andrea was also the head violin studio teaching assistant to Philip Setzer and Soovin Kim at SUNY Stony Brook, where she received her Doctor of Musical Arts degree.